 - “The importance of spatial cross-validation in predictive modeling”

 Jakub Nowosad (Space Informatics Lab, University of Cincinnati, Ohio USA):

 - “GeoPAT 2.0 - analysis of spatial and temporal patterns”

 Veronica Andreo (current: ITC, Twente University; pending: National Institute of Tropical Medicine INMeT, Argentina)

 - "Spatiotemporal data processing and visualization in GRASS GIS"

-Hanna Mayer (Environmental Informatics, Philipps University Marburg, Germany)
+Hanna Meyer (Environmental Informatics, Philipps University Marburg, Germany)

 - "Machine-learning based modelling of spatial and spatio-temporal data"